Jordosi/freelance-tracker/README.md

-## Freelance tracker
+## Freelance tracker API
-A web application for tracking freelancer's tasks
+A REST API for tracking freelancer's tasks